A Tall Toilet (Tallest Toilet) Review

 An ADA compliant toilet will have its seat height set at anything from 17 inches right up to 19 inches.
 That’s the height range measuring from the floor to the top of the toilet seat.

-If you have been searching for one that has a full height of 19 inches, you will come to learn that all the comfort height or ADA toilets are just 17 inches high.
+If you have been looking for a high bowl toilet that has a full height of 19 inches, you will come to learn that all the comfort height or ADA toilets are about 17 inches high.

 You are expected to make up the additional height with a special toilet seat, like the Tall-Ette.
 And bet you didn’t like the idea of using a toilet height extender.
 But what choice do you have?

 “We are not going to make any 19-inch tall toilets.
 Period.”, says that imaginary corporate voice from the toilet manufacturers.